R2-G2/PrusaSlicer.config/README.md

 ./setup.sh
 ```

-To reduce some possible minor issues with changed profiles (spaces after empty assignments; settings IDs), I run the
+To reduce some possible minor issues with changed profiles (spaces after empty assignments; setting IDs), I run the
 following to normalize them:

 ```shell